July 17th, 2020 | Can You Marry Research With Entrepreneurship?

 5. Keep the Academic Position And Launch a Little Business As a Side-Hustle.

-In such a business, you can monetize on your hobby such as yoga, fitness, or creating artwork (jewelry, paintings, sculptures, et cetera) You can then sell your work online or launch courses/retreats in your free time.
+In such a business, you can monetize on your hobby such as yoga, fitness, or creating artwork (jewellery, paintings, sculptures, et cetera) You can then sell your work online or launch courses/retreats in your free time.
 You can also get educated as a coach, offer online coaching, and help others.

-This can be a nice counterbalance to everyday grind around research manuscripts.
+This can be a nice counterbalance to the everyday grind around research manuscripts.
 Mentoring and coaching others has a great positive influence on mental health.
 Thus, it can even help you in dealing with everyday struggles.